pagalvin/tsbook/chapter07_Functions.md

 Note that integerAdder specifies both the types of its arguments and the type of its return value: `integerAdder(firstNumber: number, secondNumber: number): number`.
 This tells the TypeScript compiler enough information that it prevents you from making two mistakes common in the plain JavaScript world:
 - You can't pass in non-numeric values to the integerAdder function.
 - The result is numeric.
 You can't invoke the function and accept its result into a non-numeric variable.

+**video: chapter 7, functions: Want to show a function with strongly type arguments and trying to do it right/wrong.

 Functions don't need to return a value.
 If you want to be explicit, specify a return type of void: